kk-spartans/scholars-cup/05 - If At First You Fall, Try, Try Again/07 - Is old music killing new music.md

 It seems like old music is killing new music because algorithms and people prefer familiar, low risk music that they like.
 New music *isn’t* familiar.

-And this will probably be short lived, Brat Summer
+And this will probably be short lived, [Brat Summer](https://en.wikipedia.org/wiki/Brat_Summer) is over.